 The two other dining rooms are exclusive to this ship.
-One is the Triton’s, which is a Little Mermaid-themed French restaurant.
-The other one is Tiana’s Place based on the animated film, “The Princess and the Frog.”
+One is Triton’s, which is a Little Mermaid-themed French restaurant.
+The other one is Tiana’s Place, based on the animated film “The Princess and the Frog.”
 This restaurant serves New Orleans cuisine.

 There are other onboard dining options like the Cabanas, which is a buffet restaurant.
-There are pool-side quick-service restaurants as well, such as Daisy’s De-lites, Pete’s Boiler Bites, and Pinocchio’s Pizzeria.
+There are pool-side quick-service restaurants, such as Daisy’s De-lites, Pete’s Boiler Bites, and Pinocchio’s Pizzeria.
 The Italian restaurant Palo is also aboard the Wonder.

 Other Disney Wonder Onboard Entertainment

-Classic and first-run movies are shown at the Buena Vista Theater.
-Whereas, the Walt Disney Theater serves as the venue for the Disney Wonder’s trio of live stage productions.
+Classic and first-run movies are shown at the Buena Vista Theater, whereas the Walt Disney Theater serves as the venue for Disney Wonder’s trio of live stage productions.

 The shows in the current lineup at the Walt Disney Theater include Disney Dreams: An Enchanted Classic.
 Joining it are two other productions: the awards-style show called The Golden Mickeys and Frozen: A Musical Spectacular, which is a stage adaptation of the widely popular animated film.

 The third ship in the Disney Cruise series and the first of the larger Dream-class cruise ships is Disney Dream.
 Brought into service in 2011, it is 40% larger than the two previous ships in the fleet.
 It is capable of carrying around 2,500 people at double occupancy up to 4,000 passengers at maximum capacity.